-The Academy generated a deficit of income over expenditure during the reporting period of £634k.
-Removing the FRS102 pension charges of £334k to staff pension costs and £43k to pension interest costs, provides us with an underlying result of a £257k deficit of income over expenditure.
-In addition there was an unrealised actuarial loss for the Local Government Pension Scheme (LGPS) of £748k, which resulted in the net movement in funds being a loss of £1.38m.
+During the reporting period the Academy generated a deficit of income over expenditure of £597k.
+Removing the FRS102 pension charges of £254k to staff pension costs and £59k to pension interest costs provides us with an underlying result of a £284k deficit of income over expenditure.
+In addition, there was an unrealised actuarial gain for the Local Government Pension Scheme (LGPS) of £180k, which resulted in the net movement in funds being a loss of £417k.

-At 31st August 2020 the net book value of fixed assets was £14.9m.
+At 31st August 2021 the net book value of fixed assets was £14.6m.
 Movements in tangible fixed assets are shown in note 11 to the financial statements.